 Now take a biscuit cutter or juice glass and tap the rim of it around a bit in some flour.

-then cut out your biscuits.
+Then cut out your biscuits.

 Place them in a pan that has been sprayed with cooking spray.

 I’m using a round cake pan.
 This recipe makes about a dozen and you may or may not be able to get them all in this round pan so feel free to use something else.
 I like to cook them in a pan like this because it helps their sides to touch, which helps them to rise more and be fluffier.
 Biscuits are friendly little morsels of bread and they like to be together so that they can support one another and help them to rise up from humble beginnings!
-Kinda like good, old fashioned friends.
+Kinda like good, old-fashioned friends.

 If I have leftover biscuits that won’t fit, I just cook them off to the side in another small pan.

-Brush this across your biscuits.
+Brush this across your chocolate chip biscuits.

-- 2+1/4 cups self rising flour
+- 2.25 cups self-rising flour

-- 1 cup whole milk (can add ¼ cup more if it needs it)
+- 1 cup whole milk can add 1/4 cup more if it needs it

-- 1 cup semi sweet chocolate chips
+- 1 cup semi-sweet chocolate chips

-- ½ cup sugar
+- 1/2 cup sugar

 - 1 cup confectioner's sugar

-- 1 teaspoon vanilla or butter flavoring
+- 1 teaspoon vanilla extract or butter flavoring

 - 1 tablespoon whole milk